 The first sign that Georges Bank fish stocks could be affected by commercial fishing came in the mid-1800s when a period of intensive fishing resulted in a noticeable drop in halibut catches (1).
 However this did little to provoke concern, as the abundance of the other species appeared to be unaffected.
-However, by the twentieth century the power and capability of the fishing vessels which operated in Georges Bank had grown massively.
-Traditional sailing boats which fished with rod and lines had been replaced with steamers, which in turn gave way to diesel powered vessels (1).
+By the twentieth century the power and capability of the fishing vessels which operated in Georges Bank had grown significantly.
+Traditional sailing boats which fished with rod and lines had been replaced with steamers, which in turn gave way to diesel powered vessels by the 1950s (1).
 Intensive trawling was now the main method of fishing Georges Bank.
-The American Museum of natural history state that “in an hour, a factory ship could haul in as much cod – around a hundred tons – as a typical 17th-century boat could catch in a season” (1).
+The American Museum of Natural History states that “in an hour, a factory ship could haul in as much cod – around a hundred tons – as a typical 17th-century boat could catch in a season” (1).

-In the years following World War II the advent of factory trawlers saw Georges Bank subjected to ever increasing fishing intensity.
-In a similar story to what happened with the Grand Banks of Newfoundland the ability of huge trawlers to travel great distances and process and then freeze their catch on board meant that vessels could travel from all over the world to exploit Georges Bank.
-Ships sailed from all over Europe, Japan, China and Russia to fish Georges Bank, joining the ever increasing domestic fleets of the United States and Canada (1).
-By the 1970s the Americans and Canadians decided to enforce the 200 mile EEZ (Economic Exclusion Zone) which meant that the Georges Bank area became a no-go zone for foreign vessels.
+In the years following the Second World War the advent of factory trawlers saw Georges Bank subjected to ever increasing fishing pressure.
+In a similar story to what happened with the Grand Banks of Newfoundland the ability of huge trawlers to travel great distances and process and then freeze their catch on board meant that vessels could travel from all over the world to exploit the Georges Bank.
+Ships sailed from all over Europe, Japan, China and Russia to fish Georges Bank, joining the growing domestic fleets of the United States and Canada (1).
+By the 1970s the Americans and Canadians decided to enforce the 200 mile EEZ (Economic Exclusion Zone) which meant that the Georges Bank was no longr accessible for foreign fishing vessels.
 The area was then divided with Canada being granted the right to fish the north east part of Georges Bank, and America the rest.

-With the foreign trawlers gone the US and Canada had the ideal opportunity to fish the area within safe biological limits and allow fish stocks to become replenished while still catching enough fish to maintain a viable commercial fishing industry.
-However, in a situation which was almost a carbon copy of what happened with the Grand Banks the governments of the US and Canada, under pressure from the commercial fishing lobby, allowed fishing to continue at a high intensity and refused to consider imposing any form of catch limits or restrictions (4).
-Cheap loans were also made available allowing fishing fleets to expand dramatically (6).
-Initially this was a successful and prosperous time for the commercial fishing industry around these parts of America and Canada as the Georges Bank fish allowed employment in the fishing industry to flourish and fleets to be expanded.
+With the foreign trawlers gone the US and Canada had the ideal opportunity to fish the area within safe sustainable limits and allow fish stocks to become replenished while still catching enough fish to maintain a viable commercial fishing industry.
+However, in a situation which was almost a carbon copy of what happened with the Grand Banks the governments of the US and Canada, under pressure from the commercial fishing lobby, allowed fishing to continue at a high intensity and refused to consider imposing any meaningful catch limits or restrictions (4).
+Cheap loans were also made available allowing fishing fleets to expand (6).
+Initially this was a successful and prosperous time for the commercial fishing industry around these parts of America and Canada as the Georges Bank fish allowed employment in the fishing industry to flourish as the number of commercial vessels grew.
 As well as this, exploratory drilling was carried out to ascertain if there was oil to be found within the Georges Bank area, although nothing was discovered (7), (5).

 It was only a matter of time until the inevitable happened and by the 1980s it was becoming clear that the legendary productivity of Georges Bank was fading fast.
 Catches were down, principally amongst the three most exploited fish species – cod, haddock and yellowtail flounder.
 A 1994 study by the National Marine Fisheries Service was the tipping point.
 This survey found that fish stocks had reduced by 40% since 1990 and the commercial fishing fleet which worked the area was around double the size that the fishery could sustain (13).
-Restrictions on commercial fishing were put in place in May 1995 which were meant to cut fishing intensity by 50% (6).
+Restrictions on commercial fishing were put in place in May 1995 which were meant to halve fishing intensity (6).
 By October of the same year it was apparent that these restrictions were having little effect and more stringent action was needed, with scientists stating that catches of the three principal species would have to be reduced to “practically zero” (6) in order to see any kind of recovery.
 There were also major restrictions on the number of days that vessels could spend at sea with commercial vessels limited to 139 days per year initially, although it was found that too many fish were still being taken and this was later reduced to eighty-eight days (13).
-Unsurprisingly, commercial fishermen were furious but restrictions were nevertheless put in place with further limits introduced on the areas which could be fished and the quotas of fish which could be caught.
-There was also a moratorium on drilling for oil which took effect in 1988 and was due to expire in 2012 (it was later extended until 2017).
+Unsurprisingly, commercial fishermen were furious but restrictions were nevertheless put in place with further quota limits also being introduced.
+There was also a moratorium on exploratory drilling for oil which took effect in 1988 and was due to expire in 2012 (it was later extended until 2017).

 Attempts to Undo the Damage